-Educational Background and Business Experience: Jeff (b.1983) earned a B.A. in Environmental Studies and Economics in 2004 from the University of California at Santa Cruz.
+Educational Background and Business Experience: Jeff (b.1983) earned a B.A. in Environmental Studies and Economics in 2004 from the University of California at Santa Cruz and a Master of Business Administration from the University of Delaware in 2020.
 Following college, he was in the Peace Corps Mauritania for two years.
 After returning he worked from 2007-2011 for Stinson Beach Holdings LLC in Sausalito, CA, and then as an analyst and trader for Libertyship Capital LP in Incline Village, NV until joining HII in 2015 as a portfolio manager.